-On or before March 1, 2014, the Commission shall submit to General Assembly a report on the effect virtual-schooling, including without limitation the effect on student performance, the costs associated with virtual-schooling, and issues with oversight.
+On or before March 1, 2014, the Commission shall submit to General Assembly a report on the effect virtual-schooling, including without limitation the effect on costs associated student performance, the virtual-schooling, and issues with oversight.
 The report shall include policy recommendations for virtual-schooling.

 (c) A charter school shall be administered and governed by its board of directors or other governing body in the manner provided in its charter.
 The governing body of a charter school shall be subject to the Freedom of Information Act and the Open Meetings Act.
-Any charter school operating within a school district organized under Article 34 of this Code shall be powers afforded to a local school council operating in a public school. - (d) For purposes of this subsection (d), "non-curricular health and safety requirement" means any health and safety requirement created by statute or rule to provide, maintain, preserve, or safeguard safe or healthful conditions for students and school personnel or to eliminate, reduce, or prevent threats to the health and safety of students and school personnel.
+Any charter school operating within a school district organized under Article 34 of this Code shall be administered by a local school council established pursuant to Section 34-2.1 of this Code, with all the normal and usual powers afforded to a local school council operating in a public school.

+(d) For purposes of this subsection (d), "non-curricular health and safety requirement" means any health and safety requirement created by statute or rule to provide, maintain, preserve, or safeguard safe or healthful conditions for students and school personnel or to eliminate, reduce, or prevent threats to the health and safety of students and school personnel.
 "Non-curricular health and safety requirement" does not include any course of study or specialized instructional requirement for which the State Board has established goals and learning standards or which is designed primarily to impart knowledge and skills for students to master and apply as an outcome of their education.